Club Jetstar! Not sponsored. No affiliate Links. Not that sponsored posts have any bearing on my opinion!

-My trip to Adelaide and also the Barossa to case the Maggie Beer farm, seems like a long time ago now.
+My trip to Adelaide and also the Barossa to case the Maggie Beer farm seems like a long time ago now.
 I had such a fabulous time on that trip, catching up with a couple of my favourite Adelaide bloggers in the little downtime I had, as well as packing a whole lot in, over a few days.
 It’s such an easy flight from Perth and Adelaide is a diverse and interesting city to explore.
 You simply can’t cover enough ground in just a few days.
 Which makes me think, I really must head back again soon.

 The cheaper flights from Perth to Adelaide on Jetstar are late afternoon or evening, with the time difference it can get a little confusing with flight times.
 My flight from Perth had me arriving just after 10 pm in Adelaide.
 Arriving at that time, or later, limits your choice of transport from the airport.
-The super affordable $10 airport shuttle stops running at 9pm.
+The super-affordable $10 airport shuttle stops running at 9 pm.
 Public transport is also limited or non-existent at that time of night.
 So, some of the savings on your cheap flight can be chewed up with transport costs.

 Being a flight that was returning to Adelaide with a very quick turn around, they don’t have facilities to restock in Perth.
-Depending on how full the flight flying in to Perth is and how heavy the passengers went at the onboard menu, if you are seated at the back at the plane, there’s a big chance there won’t be anything left for you to select from the menu, unless you’ve pre-ordered.
+Depending on how full the flight flying into Perth is and how heavy the passengers went at the onboard menu if you are seated at the back at the plane, there’s a big chance there won’t be anything left for you to select from the menu unless you’ve pre-ordered.
 Although, I noticed someone on the flight over receiving a voucher/refund because their pre-ordered meal wasn’t available.
 Occasionally, if the plane has been completely depleted of hot food they will make an announcement over the PA at the airport before boarding letting you know to grab take-away if it is still available.

 A lot of these cheap flights are full, as was the case on both my flights to and from Adelaide.
 It means that ALL carry-on baggage is subject to strict weight and height restrictions.
-Although, I believe full or not, this is now commonplace.
+Although I believe full or not, this is now commonplace.

 On both flights, I needed to have both my carry-on bag and handbag weighed then tagged, at the gate, before I was allowed to board.
 Considering my metal heavy Jessica Bratich Tardis handbag that I usually like to travel with has been known to weigh 21 kilos at times and my normal roll along cabin bag weighs 3 kilos empty, it’s completely changed my approach to packing.
 I also like to try and keep things on the budget side and to a bare minimum these days, which has been an interesting experience in itself.

-I’m hoping as the bag weighing at the gate becomes more and more commonplace and common knowledge, it should mean people arrive to the gate earlier and are more organised in terms of carry-on luggage.
+I’m hoping as the bag weighing at the gate becomes more and more commonplace and common knowledge, it should mean people arrive at the gate earlier and are more organised in terms of carry-on luggage.
 Which will hopefully put a stop to lengthy delays, which I experienced on both flights due to people needing to reorganise their luggage amongst family and friends travelling together, in order to meet weight restrictions, as well as others needed to check baggage in and pay an excess last minute.

 Oddly enough, at the gates on the way home, I did notice one man, after six unsuccessful attempts to weigh in, remove his weighty DSLR camera from its bag and pass it to a friend to hold, so they were then able to have the camera bagged weighed, tagged and clearance to board.
-Only for them to repack the camera in the case while cabin crew weren’t looking.
-Personally, I’d just prefer to do the right thing and pay for the excess luggage.
+Only for them to repack the camera in the case while the cabin crew weren’t looking.
+Personally, I’d just prefer to do the right thing and pay for excess luggage.